STATSmonash/intro/README.md

 STATS 101: a modern introduction.
 This is an introduction to the basic statistical concepts and computer skills that are necessary for analysing data.
-The focus is on how to make your empirical research useful and credible.

 Presenter: Dr Ian Hunt, Monash Statistical Consulting Service

 Please have a computer with R and RStudio installed before the first session starts.
 RStudio is open source software and can be downloaded from: